-700MHz clearance occurred at Ridge Hill in March 2018 but nothing much changed (excl MUXES 7 & 8) apart Ridge Hill West MUX dropping from 20kW to 2kW
+700MHz clearance occurred at Ridge Hill in March 2018 but nothing much changed (excl MUXES 7 & 8) apart from the

 We are more than willing to give advice to those actually purchasing from us.
 Could those only seeking information please just find the answer somewhere on this site, or ring an aerial installer local to them, or call the reception advice phone numbers.